 - Never lend your id + card or room key to others.

 - Immediately report a lost or stolen id + card.

 - Report suspicious activity immediately to your RA, CRE, or Public Safety.

 Health and Safety Inspections of Rooms: In order to maintain a healthy, safe environment in the residence halls, the Office of Residence Life conducts health and safety inspections of rooms several times during a semester.
 Violations of prohibited items and other infractions such as alcohol in a room whose occupants are underage may result in fines or sanctions.
 Fines may be imposed for each infraction.
 All prohibited item(s) may be confiscated by the Office of Residence Life or a University Official.
 The owner of the confiscated item(s) may only pick up the confiscated material at the end of each semester.
-Failure to retrieve item(s) at the end of the semester may result in the item(s) being donated or discarded.
+Failure to retrieve item(s) at the end of the semester will result in the item(s) being donated or discarded.